QualiChain/analytics/IP/README.md

 But if you want to use your Fuseki SPARQL endpoint, you need to use both docker images of the Intelligent Profiling server and Fuseki:

-    - Run docker-compose up --build -d
+    - Run docker-compose up --build --force-recreate -d